 Parking is also a blessing for motorcyclists.
 You can, without anyone blinking an eye ride onto a pedestrian area and park the bike where the bicycles are.
 Just don’t block a walkway.

-Please note that Europe has graduated motorcycle licenses.
-It is very expensive for most Europeans to get a full, unrestricted license.
+Please note that Europe utilizes graduated motorcycle licenses.
+It is costly for most Europeans to get a full, unrestricted license.
 Upwards of €1000 is spent on motorcycle training, licensing, and fees to ride a full-size bike.

-Unlike the US, most Europeans speak two, three or more languages.
+Unlike the US, most Europeans speak two, three, or more languages.
 Many will be able to speak at least minimal English.
-It’s all on the approach.
-It’s recommended that unless you are in Britain, Ireland or the UK, that you politely ask if you may speak in English.
+It’s recommended that unless you are in Britain, Ireland, or the UK, that you politely ask if you may speak in English.
 If they don’t, they will try to find a friend who does.
 If you don’t act as though everyone should bow down to you as an American, you’ll do just fine in all of Europe.

 It is highly advisable to learn a few phrases in the language of the country you will be spending the most time.